chuckmasterson/chuckmasterson.github.io/_posts/2017-05-07-friends-we-hadnt-met-yet.md

 was time to move on.
 James dropped us off one evening at the I-44 onramp and we pointed ourselves toward The Draw.

-We had a sign saying <span class="small-caps">Illinois</span>, but I didn't even have time to finish making our second sign---<span class="small-caps">just showered</span>---before a truck cab pulled onto the shoulder in front of us.
+We had a sign saying <span class="smallcaps">Illinois</span>, but I didn't even have time to finish making our second sign---<span class="smallcaps">just showered</span>---before a truck cab pulled onto the shoulder in front of us.

 Inside we met Luria.
 Lu transports trucks, and this truck was bound all the way for